 Driving in Morocco is an interesting concept.
 In larger cities like Marrakesh, you’ll find crazy drivers, mopeds whizzing around, pedestrians in the road, donkeys pulling carts – you name it, you’ll see it!
-But driving can be a great way of seeing more of the country, especially rural areas like Paradise Valley or the Atlas Mountains.
+But driving can be a great way of seeing more of the country, especially rural areas like Paradise Valley and the rest of the High Atlas Mountains.

 3. Haggle at souks to get your money’s worth

 It is a complete shopaholic’s dream to mooch around souks in Morocco and is definitely one for the bucket list.
 From fruit to vegetables, ornaments to rugs, you can find almost anything in these markets.